okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 #### Response parameters

-The requested permission object
+The requested permission object<br>
-<ApiLifecycle access="ea" /> Will also include the conditions on the permission (if applicable)
+<ApiLifecycle access="ea" />Will also include the conditions on the permission (if applicable)

 #### Request example